AnaLuisaFav/AnaLuisaFav/README.md

 <img align="right" alt="Coding" width="350" src="https://github.com/AnaLuisaFav/AnaLuisaFav/assets/125583157/0e2748e2-1923-4ae9-9121-cce87b2346b9" />

 <h3> ~ About me </h3>
-👩🏻‍💻 &nbsp; Systems Analysis and Development student 4/5, working as an intern in the quality area (QA), focusing on test automation in python.
-Additionally, I have front-end development skills.
-I'm constantly looking to learn more, both in QA and development.
+👩🏻‍🎓 &nbsp; Systems Analysis and Development student 4/5.
+👩🏻‍💻 &nbsp; Working as an intern in the quality area (QA), focusing on test automation in python.
+✨ &nbsp; Front-end development skills.
+📚 &nbsp; I'm constantly looking to learn more, both in QA and development.
 I always dedicate myself to studying something new in my area, every day.
 <h3> ~ Curiosities </h3>
 🦋 &nbsp; Before following the path of technology, I graduated in biology 💚<br>
 🐱 &nbsp; I love cats and dogs 🐶